Get a Florida Financial Power of Attorney in minutes

 For Two People

-- Free changes and revisions to your wills for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

-Health Care Directive & Living Will + Financial Power of Attorney
+Living Will + Power of Attorney

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-- Create a power of attorney that’s customized to your wishes and your state’s laws
+- A power of attorney that’s tailored to your needs

-Last Will and Testament + Financial Power of Attorney
+Last Will and Testament + Power of Attorney

 For One Person

-- Create a last will and testament that’s customized to your wishes and your state’s laws
+- A last will and testament that’s customized to your wishes

-- Free changes and revisions to your will for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-Health Care Directive & Living Will + Financial Power of Attorney
+Living Will + Power of Attorney

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-- Create an attorney-approved power of attorney that’s customized to your wishes and your state’s laws
+- A power of attorney that’s tailored to your needs

-Last Will and Testament + Financial Power of Attorney
+Last Will and Testament + Power of Attorney

 For Two People

-- Free changes and revisions to your wills for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-If you want to give another person the legal authority to make financial decisions on your behalf, you must have a financial power of attorney.
+If you want to give another person the legal authority to make financial decisions on your behalf, you must have a power of attorney.

 Who will make financial decisions for you if you were in an accident and lost the capacity to act on your own?
 A power of attorney allows someone else to care for you and manage your finances when you cannot due to your physical or mental health.
 If you do not have one and become incapacitated, a court will intervene and appoint a guardian.